JulienTroudet/easyJavaFXSetup/Readme.md

 ## 📄 License
 This project is licensed under the **MIT** License.
 You are free to use and modify it as needed.
+The default project icon was generated at https://game-icons.net/

 ---
 💡 **MyApp** allows you to start a JavaFX project without worrying about complex configurations.
 Enjoy and create powerful applications right from the start! 🚀